HARLINGEN, July 28 - Recently the United States Supreme Court ruled that the “Stolen Valor Act” is unconstitutional and thus may not be enforced.

-Arturo 'Treto' Garza served as a Marine in the Vietnam War and is a former co-chair of the Veteran’s Alliance of the Rio Grande Valley.
-Garza’s Veteran's Voice column appears exclusively in the Guardian.
-Garza lives in Harlingen, Texas.
+Arturo 'Treto' Garza, a resident of Harlingen, Texas, served as a Marine in the Vietnam War and is a former co-chair of the Veteran’s Alliance of the Rio Grande Valley.
+He now writes in an individual capacity and not on behalf of the Veteran’s Alliance.
+His Veteran's Voice column appears exclusively in the Guardian.